Hossein-Haghshenas/Angular-tut/README.md

 ## Create your first angular app

-for create a new angular app you must open the terminal and run this command
+For create a new angular app you must open the terminal and run this command

 ```
 ng new <app-name>